 We have a lot of information to share with you.
 I hope this article answers any questions you might have when planning your trip to the Valley of the Kings.

 Important Note: Pricing, the opening of tombs, and rules for photography always seem to be changing.
-I will be updating this article frequently, with the help of our Egyptologist, Ali.
+I will be updating this article frequently, with the help of our Egyptologist in Luxor, Ali Elnaggar.
 If you learn anything new that you would like to share, in order to help future readers, please let us know in the comments below.

 Table of Contents